 Current Ratio Formula

-The current ratio formula is the current assets divided by the current liabilities of the business.
+The formula for the current ratio is the current assets divided by the current liabilities of the business.

 Both of these values are found on the balance sheet of the business.

-If the current ratio is greater than one it shows that current assets are larger than current liabilities and indicates that the business should be able to convert its short term assets (cash, inventory, accounts receivable) into cash and pay its short term liabilities (accounts payable).
+If the value is greater than one it shows that current assets are larger than current liabilities and indicates that the business should be able to convert its short term assets (cash, inventory, accounts receivable) into cash and pay its short term liabilities (accounts payable).

-On the other hand, if the current ratio is less than one, the current assets are less than the current liabilities, and the business may be in danger of not being able to satisfy its short term liabilities as they fall due.
+On the other hand, if the value is less than one, the current assets are less than the current liabilities, and the business may be in danger of not being able to satisfy its short term liabilities as they fall due.

-Ideally the current ratio should be greater than one and, to provide a margin of safety, should be in the region of two.
+Ideally the value should be greater than one and, to provide a margin of safety, should be in the region of two.

 Current Ratio Example

-The balance sheet below is used as an example to show how to calculate the current ratio
+The balance sheet below is used as an example to show how to calculate the ratio.

 |Property, plant and equipment||500|